Rent safe and private dog parks hosted by locals

 • JSX: A semi-private jet service allowing larger dogs in cabin on select routes.
 They've modified their aircraft to accommodate pets up to 65 pounds in the main cabin - significantly more generous than commercial airlines.
 Cost: $400-800 per flight

-• XO: Private jet charter service with pet-friendly policies.
+• XO: Private jet charter service with pet-friendly policies and limited weight requirements.
 Your large dog can fly right alongside you in the cabin.
 Complete flexibility but comes at a premium price.
 Cost: Starting at $2000+

 "The dedicated pet attendant on Pet Airways sent us photos mid-flight.
-I never thought I'd see my Great Dane enjoying airplane snacks at 30,000 feet!"
+I never thought I'd see my Great Dane enjoying airplane snacks at 30,000 feet!
+It was a smooth flight experience!"
 (Robert K.)

 Large dog on private airline@K9jets_ on Instagram: "Penny positing for the camera, en route back to Dubai."